 Topping our list of best US national parks to visit in November is the ominous-sounding Death Valley National Park in California.

 Death Valley National Park weather in November is even more pleasant.
-Comfortably and safely explore old west mining outposts, ghost towns, salt dunes, and basins.
+Comfortably and safely explore old-west mining outposts, ghost towns, salt dunes, and basins.
 The stark Badwater Basin is North America’s lowest point, perhaps the eeriest.
 Full-day tours are also available from Las Vegas.

 3. Yosemite National Park

 Yosemite National Park weather in November only adds to the drama and beauty of this California treasure.
-Some areas may close due to treacherous, snowy conditions, but most of it is widely accessible and, best of all, not packed with people.
+Some areas may close due to treacherous, snowy conditions, but most of it is widely accessible and not packed with people.

 Surrounded by the majestic Sierra Nevada, Yosemite is famous for tours like this one of the giant sequoias.
 Tunnel View, captured in black and white by famed photographer Ansel Adams, can be found as a viewpoint on Highway 41.

 Find it, and you’ll see the iconic vista of Bridalveil Falls opposite El Capitan with Half Dome in the background.
 Breathtaking any time of year, the autumn colors of the forest make this view, and the entire park, extra special.

 4. Acadia National Park

 When researching what national parks are best to visit in November, you can’t overlook Acadia National Park in Maine.
-Often referred to as the crown jewel of the North Atlantic Coast it’s most famous for its incredible hiking and amazing ocean frontage.
+Often referred to as the crown jewel of the North Atlantic Coast, it’s most famous for its incredible hiking and amazing ocean frontage.

 5. Zion National Park

-One of the best national parks to visit in November has to be Zion located in southern Utah.
+One of the best national parks to visit in November has to be Zion, located in southern Utah.
 Its long autumn season makes November traveling safe and enjoyable.

 With the departure of summer crowds, visitors can take all the time they need to explore the park.
 This tour will allow you to fully experience all the scenic beauty this park has to offer.
-Zion National Park weather in November is mild with beautiful sunny skies.
+Zion National Park’s weather in November is mild, with beautiful sunny skies.

 The canyon is the best place to see fall foliage colors.
-If you’re interested in doing some serious hiking, the lesser-known trails are mostly empty and water levels are much lower than in the summertime, particularly in the area known as The Narrows.
+If you’re interested in serious hiking, the lesser-known trails are mostly empty, and water levels are much lower than in the summertime, particularly in the area known as The Narrows.

 6. Great Smoky Mountains National Park

 Of all the national parks to visit in the fall, the Great Smoky Mountains National Park will give you the best autumn foliage.
 Almost 100 species of trees will change colors, blanketing the cliffs and ridges in bright oranges and yellows.

 One of the best features of the Great Smoky Mountains is the rich history of the area and the little towns you’ll find nestled in the ancient hills.